-Highlands Ranch Community Association, Inc. ("HRCA") writes to inform you of an incident that may affect the security of some of your personal information.
-This notice provides information about the incident, our response, and resources available to you to help protect your information from possible misuse, should you feel it necessary to do so.
+National Math and Science Initiative ("NMSI") is a non-profit that works with schools and other organizations to help improve student performance.
+We are writing to notify you of a recent incident that may affect the privacy of some of your information.
+Although we have no evidence of actual or attempted misuse of your information as a result of this incident, this letter provides details of the incident, our response, and resources available to you to help protect your information from possible misuse, should you feel it is appropriate to do so.